Ephemeroptera: Baetidae of Gunnison County, Colorado

-A three-tailed nymph, likely to be confused with Baetis tricaudatus.
-Since it emerges early (May and before) and as an adult has red-brown longitudinal stripes down both sides of the abdomen, it can be distinguished from B. tricaudatus.
-You can split the larvae by examining the edges of the gills.
+A large three-tailed nymph, B. magnus is likely to be confused with Baetis tricaudatus.
+Since it emerges early (May and before) and as an adult has red-brown longitudinal stripes down both sides of the abdomen, it can be distinguished from B. tricaudatus adults.
+The larvae are distinguished by examining the edges of the gills.
 The gill margins have large robust setae in this species and no other Baetis species in our area so far.
 See the illustrations.
 They also have setae on the posterior margins of the terga of their abdomen.

 This is one of the rhodani group of Baetis species.

 B. magnus live in small, ususally spring-fed, often intermittant streams.
 In spring-fed Trout Creek in the the upper Arkansas River basin larvae were found living amid water cress (Rorippa nasturtium-aquaticum).
 They emerge as adults from January to May across their entire range.
 B. magnus may have a second generation later in the year.
 (Durfee and Kondratieff, 1999)

 On this website:

 Introduction to Baetis

 Photos, Map, Museum, DNA - Barcodinglife.org